gedney/netscool/doc/lessons/lesson2.rst

 What happens if the destination MAC isn't in the CAM table?
 -----------------------------------------------------------

-The Switch learning MAC addresses from the frame source address is all well and good, but doesnt really help if the device hasnt sent a frame yet, and therefore isnt in the CAM table.
+The Switch learning MAC addresses from the frame source address is all well and good, but doesnt really help if the device hasnt sent a frame yet.
 In this case the Switch has only one option, send the frame to everyone and hope the destination host gets it.
-This might seem like a crude solution, but generally traffic between hosts is bi-directional so the CAM table quickly gets populated and the frame spamming stops.
+This might seem like a crude solution, but generally traffic between hosts is bi-directional so the CAM table quickly gets populated and the frame flooding is only temporary.

 Remember that promiscuous mode?
 -------------------------------